microsoft/BotFramework-WebChat/samples/minimal-bundle/README.md

 ## Description

 A simple web page with a maximized Web Chat and minimal additional components.
+This bundle does NOT include the following dependencies:

 - Adaptive Cards
 - Cognitive Services Bing Speech
+- Markdown-It

 # How to run